AlbertFalzon/PeriodicTableGenerator/Periodic Table Generator/Assets/Docs/README - Periodic Table.txt

 4. Under the 'FullViewSpawner' script component find the 'Categories' variable and change its size to the amount of desired categories.
 5. Type the names of the desired categories.
 REMINDER: If adding a category, type it as it is in the json file.
 (Found in Resources > Json > PeriodicTableJSON) THIS MEANS THAT THE TAG NAME (2e) SHOULD MATCH WHAT IS WRITTEN HERE

+6. Select the 'FilterContainer' prefab from the Prefabs folder.
+7. From the 'FilterButtonSpawner' component, set the size of the AllFilters list to the same amount of categories you want to be accessible.
+8. In no particular order, make sure that all the desired FilterConfig objects are assigned to 'AllFilters'.